philliphungerford/philliphungerford.github.io/index.md

 # About Me

 I have always been passionate about improving the health and well-being of those around me.
-It was during my undergraduate statistics units in Psychology and Criminology that I discovered the power of data and how good data can allow for powerful inferences and applicaitons in the health sector.
+It was during my undergraduate statistics units in Psychology and Criminology that I discovered the power of data and how good data can allow for powerful inferences and applications in the health sector.

 ```python
 Languages = ('Python', 'R', 'SQL', 'SAS', 'SPSS', 'Matlab', 'Groovy')